defval/di/README.md

 ### Named definitions

-In some cases you have more than one instance of one type.
+If you have more than one instances of same type, you can specify alias.
 For example two instances of database: master - for writing, slave - for reading.

 First way is a wrapping types: